Peripheral Artery Disease (PAD)

 When damage occurs, your body starts a healing process.
 The healing may cause plaque to build up where the arteries are damaged.

 Eventually, a section of plaque can rupture (break open), causing a blood clot to form at the site.
 The buildup of plaque or blood clots can severely narrow or block the arteries and limit the flow of oxygen-rich blood to your body.

 Peripheral artery disease (PAD) affects millions of people in the United States.
-The disease is more common in blacks than any other racial or ethnic group.
+The disease is more common in black people than any other racial or ethnic group.
 The major risk factors for PAD are smoking, older age, and having certain diseases or conditions.

-Older age also is a risk factor for PAD Plaque builds up in your arteries as you age.
-Older age combined with other risk factors, such as smoking or diabetes, also puts you at higher risk for PAD
+Older age also is a risk factor for PAD.
+Since plaque builds up in your arteries as you age, older age combined with other risk factors, such as smoking or diabetes, also puts you at higher risk for PAD.

 Diseases and Conditions

 Many diseases and conditions can raise your risk of PAD, including:

 - High blood cholesterol

 Many people who have peripheral artery disease (PAD) don’t have any signs or symptoms.